Circuit Board making- The best way to make PCB at home

-- This process is called as Etching.
+- This process is called Etching.
 Use pliers to take out the PCB and check if the entire unmasked area has been etched or not.
-In case it is not etched leave it for some more time in the solution.
+In case it is not etched, leave it in the solution for some more time.

-Gently move the plastic box to and fro so that etching solution reacts with the exposed copper.
+Gently move the plastic box to and fro so the etching solution reacts with the exposed copper.
 The reaction is given as:

 Cu + FeCl3 = CuCl3 + Fe

-After every two minutes check if all the copper has been removed.
-If it hasn’t then place it back in the solution and wait.
+After every two minutes, check to see if all the copper has been removed.
+If it hasn’t, then place it back in the solution and wait.

-CAUTION: Always use gloves while touching the plate having the solution.
+CAUTION: Always use gloves while touching the plate with the solution.

-STEP 6: Cleaning, disposing and final touches for the circuit board
+STEP 6: Cleaning, Disposal, and the Final Touches for the Circuit Board

-Be careful while disposing the etching solution, since its toxic to fish and other water organisms.
-And don’t think about pouring it in the sink when you are done, it is illegal to do so and might damage your pipes (hehe, who knew you could get arrested while making a PCB!).
-So dilute the etching solution and then throw it away somewhere safe.
+Be careful while disposing the etching solution, it’s toxic to fish and other water-based organisms!
+Don’t even think about pouring it in the sink when you are done, it is ILLEGAL and might damage your pipes (hehe, who knew you could get arrested while making a PCB?!).
+Instead, dilute the etching solution and then throw it away somewhere safe.

 A few drops of thinner (nail polish remover works well) on a pinch of cotton wool will remove completely the toner/ink on the plate, exposing the copper surface.
 Rinse carefully and dry with a clean cloth or kitchen paper.
 Trim to final size and smoothen edges with sandpaper.

-Now, drill holes using a PCB driller like this: PCB driller and solder all your cool components.
-If you want that traditional green PCB look, apply solder resist paint on top: PCB lacquer.
-And finally! your super cool circuit board would be ready!
+Now, drill holes using a PCB driller like this PCB driller and solder all your cool components to the board.
+If you want that traditional green PCB look, apply solder resistant paint on top PCB lacquer.
+And finally, your super cool circuit board will be ready!